Help pets stay safe this fireworks season

 LaCoste sees anxious pets regularly.
 "There are over-the-counter medications and devices.
 Use what you think is best for your pet, but if they have moderate or severe anxiety, prescription medication will work better."

-On the retail side of things, Lukich says Thundershirts are a popular item for dogs.
+Lukich says Thundershirts are a popular item for dogs.
 "It's a snug, slightly weighted wrap they can wear that's like a hug.
 Many dogs find them calming.
 There are lots of options for anti-anxiety pills and chews.
-It's best to give them about half an hour before a noisy event starts."
+It's best to give them about half an hour before a noisy event starts," Lukich said.

 LaCoste also recommends planning ahead.
 "If you need anti-anxiety medications, you'll want to get your appointment way before July 3."